sedostheatre/sedos.co.uk/input/shows/2026-next-to-normal.md

       **STAGE MANAGER** | Emma Hunt (she/they)\
       **SET REALISATION** | Andrew Laidlaw (he/him)\
       **LIGHTING DESIGNER** | Ruth Luckins (she/they)\
-      **SOUND DESIGN** | Adam Coppard (he/him)\
+      **SOUND DESIGNER** | Adam Coppard (he/him)\
-      **SOCIAL MEDIA** | Antonia Kasoulidou \
+      **SOCIAL MEDIA** | Antonia Kasoulidou (she/her)\
       **TECHNICAL PRODUCTION** | Ben Hussey (he/him)
-metaTitle: Next To Normal plays at the Bridewell Theatre 24-28 March 2026
+metaTitle: Next to Normal plays at the Bridewell Theatre 24-28 March 2026
-metaDescription: Next To Normal, with music by Tom Kitt and book & lyrics by Brian Yorkey where everything is perfect and nothing's real.
+metaDescription: Next to Normal, with music by Tom Kitt and book & lyrics by Brian Yorkey.
+Everything is perfect.
+Nothing's real.
 It is part of Sedos’ 2026 season and plays at the Bridewell Theatre from 24-28 March 2026
 ---
 ***Next to Normal* is a powerful, Tony Award-winning rock musical that explores the impact of mental illness, grief and loss on a suburban family struggling to hold themselves together.**